310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 Huh?
 How did I figure it out?

 That’s a good joke!
-I’ve known you looong enough that I can tell just from looking at your face!
+I’ve known you long enough that I can tell juuust from looking at your face!
 Hahaha!

 Besides, you’re looking a liiittle prettier today… You uuusually don’t wear makeup, but could it be that you’re wearing a little right now?